-Reviewed the existing baseline conditions, including the identification of local interest groups, tourist attractions and public access.
+Reviewed the existing baseline conditions, including the identification of community councils, local interest groups, tourist attractions and public access.

-Local interest groups have been included in scoping consultation, giving them the opportunity to consider the proposed Development and assist with the collection of baseline data, scrutinise the proposed scope of and approach to impact assessment, and provide feedback regarding any concerns they may have.
+Local interest groups were included in scoping consultation, giving them the opportunity to consider the proposed Development and assist with the collection of baseline data, scrutinise the proposed scope of and approach to impact assessment, and provide feedback regarding any concerns they may have.

 An assessment of the potential effects of the proposed Development against these baseline conditions will be undertaken as part of the Environmental Impact Assessment.

 The construction and operation of the proposed Development has the potential to benefit the local and regional economies through: